Hanam824/Gigabyte-Z390-Aorus-Master-Hackintosh/README.md

 * [AudioGod](https://www.insanelymac.com/forum/topic/340936-audiogods-aorus-z390-master-patched-dsdt-efi-for-catalina-mini-guide-and-discussion/) : Currently, I use from him and change a little bit to make something well.
 * [Colin Sullender](https://github.com/shiruken) : Previous, I try many times but cannot boot into Macintosh.
 Thanks for using Intel CNVI in your system.
 I just rebuild USB Map kext and everything works.
 * [EliteMacx86 Administrator](https://elitemacx86.com/threads/how-to-fix-broadcom-wifi-on-macos-sonoma-and-later.1415/): The guidance is very detailed for rolling back the kext to macOS 13 for the previous native Broadcom Wi-Fi card.
+* [lzhoang2801](https://github.com/kgp-macPro/OCLP-CustoMac): A custom from from original OpenCore-Legacy-Patcher, this is bring back AppleHDA for sound and BCM94360CS2 for bluetooth + wifi.